-Beginning at the base of Canyon are Café des Artistes and Caffe Greco –both offering patio and indoor seating.
+Beginning at the base of Canyon Road are Café des Artistes and Caffe Greco –both offering patio and indoor seating.
 Each has its fans with Café des Artistes lauded for its savory sandwiches and owner hospitality and Caffe Greco attracting raves for its Salsa and Green Chile Cheeseburger.

 Just before the junction of Gormley Lane, in what was once the main house of the McComb Compound, is The Compound Restaurant, a classic destination for fine dining since the sixties.

 The Compound offers a seasonally varied menu.
 Don’t miss the polenta with wild mushrooms.
-The back courtyard is charming summer venue with its flowers and fountain.
+The back courtyard is a charming summer venue with its flowers and fountain.
 The lively yet intimate bar inspires pop up parties between visitors.
-Reservations are recommended, even off-season.
+Reservations are recommended, even in off-season.

 Geronimo, located at 724 Canyon Road in the Rafael Borrego House, built in 1756, is acclaimed for its consistent quality.
-Elegant dining rooms, beautifully balanced flavors and smooth service make for an exceptional experience.
+Elegant dining rooms, beautifully balanced flavors, and smooth service make for an exceptional experience.
 The intimate bar is a pleasant refuge for quiet conversation.